Adolf Galland: Staff post in the RLM

 From May to August 1938, Galland took leave and visited Spanish Morocco.
 On his return to Germany, he was ordered to the headquarters of the Reichsluftfahrtministerium (RLM – Ministry of Aviation) where he was tasked with preparing recommendations on the subject of close air support.
 Galland favoured the virtually simultaneous attack of the air force before the Army advance, leaving their opponents no time to recover.
 While this reasserted the lessons of World War I, some of the Officer Corps were still pessimistic as to whether that kind of coordination was possible.
 Galland also adopted the Italian suggestion of heavy armament and criticised the light machine guns in early German fighter aircraft and pointed to the advantages of multi-gun configurations (combining machine guns with cannon).
 These proved successful in the Bf 109 and Focke-Wulf Fw 190.
-He also recognised the innovation of drop tanks to extend the range of aircraft as well as the need for specialised tactics for escorting bomber fleets; Galland did not subscribe to the prevailing idea in the Luftwaffe (and RAF) that the bomber "would always get through" (alone).
+He also recognised the innovation of drop tanks to extend the range of aircraft as well as the need for specialised tactics for escorting bomber fleets; Galland did not subscribe to the prevailing idea in the Luftwaffe (and RAF) that "the bomber would always get through" (alone).
 All of Galland's suggestions were adopted and proved successful in the early campaigns, 1939–41.
 During his time in the RLM, he instructed, trained and equipped ground-support wings for Fall Grün (Case Green), the invasion of Czechoslovakia in 1938.
 However, the invasion did not take place.

 Unluckily for Galland, his excellence at evaluation earned him a place at Tutow training facility where he was asked to test fly prototype reconnaissance and strike aircraft.
-This was not what he wanted, and he hoped to be returned to a fighter unit to fly the Bf 109.
+This was not what he wanted, and he hoped to be returned to a fighter unit to fly the Messerschmitt Bf 109.
 During his time there, he gave positive evaluations on types such as the Focke-Wulf Fw 189 and Henschel Hs 129.
-During his test piloting career at Tutow, Galland received unwelcome news; he was to become Gruppenkommandeur of II.(Schlacht)/Lehrgeschwader 2 (II.(S)/LG 2 – 2nd battle group of the 2nd Demonstration Wing).
+During his test piloting career at Tutow, Galland received unwelcome news; he was to become Gruppenkommandeur (group commander) of II.(Schlacht)/Lehrgeschwader 2 (II.(S)/LG 2 – 2nd battle group of the 2nd Demonstration Wing).
 It was not a fighter unit, but a special mixed Geschwader of ground attack aircraft.
+On 1 November 1938, I. Gruppe (1st group) of Jagdgeschwader 433 (JG 433—433rd Fighter Wing) was formed at the Ingolstadt-Manching Airfield, 60 km north of Munich.
+Initially the Gruppe was placed under the command of Hauptmann Dietrich Graf von Pfeil und Klein-Ellguth and equipped with the Bf 109 D-1 fighter aircraft.
+That day, Galland was appointed Staffelkapitän of the Gruppe's 1.
+Staffel (2nd squadron).
+On 1 May 1939, the Gruppe was renamed and became I. Gruppe of Jagdgeschwader 52 (JG 52—52nd Fighter Wing).
+Galland served in this capacity until 31 July 1939 when he was transferred to take command of 5.(S)/LG 2.